ducluu27/Fantasy_Football/README.md

 ## Player Comparison
 The FF_Player contains the player comparison dataframe.
 I wanted to use the skills I acquire in the boot camp to help me display data better for Fantasy Football drafts.
 It is very simple to use and read:

    1. Run each line until you get to the input().
-I recommend copying and pasting a players name from one of the Stat files from the Resources folder.
-The reason behind this is because some of the names have an extra space after the last name.
-It is easier to just cnrtl+f the excel file and copy and paste the names into the boxes.
+Type in the player's name you want to compare.
+Make sure spelling and correct letters are capitalized.
+You will know it is correct if data appears in the dataframe.

    ![Image](https://github.com/ducluu27/Fantasy_Football/blob/main/Images/input_1.png)